dj0wns/CustomCerbiosSplash/README.md

 # CustomCerbiosSplash
 Utility to replace the 2.3.1 cerbios splash screen with a mesh generated in blender.
+Note that this removes the ability to display the "Safe Mode" text on safe mode boot.

 # **Warning** #
 **This program modifies logic flow in the cerbios bios and could result in a broken bios.
 DO NOT flash any produced bioses to TSOP unless you have a way to recover.
 I do not guarantee that this even works on anything other than my personal xbox.
 I highly recommend testing in Xemu if possible.
 If this bricks your xbox... sucks lol**